 Rather, what we see as failure, God transforms into victory.
 Where we see nothing but hopelessness and devastation, God is at work in surprising and spectacular ways.
-When we think of the plight of Syrian refugees in Lebanon, we might easily grow discouraged; but our God is our hope, and he wants all of us to work together to build a world of peace and justice.
+When we think of the hardships so many in our world face, we might easily grow discouraged; but our God offers us hope, and wants all of us to work together to build a world of peace and justice.

-How does this Easter perspective inspire our own work in seemingly hopeless, failed situations?
+How does this perspective of Easter inspire our own work in seemingly hopeless, failed situations?
 How does God want us to look upon problems like poverty, natural disasters and environmental decay-by human standards, or something more hopeful?